Additivity and Fiber Sequences for Combinatorial K-Theory: categories

-This definition warrants some explanation.
-Axiom (GS) is a categorical technicality that allows us to treat good squares in a symmetrical way.
-Axioms (PBL) and (POL) are in a way dual to each other, and they mean to capture the ``pullback lemma'' and ``pushout lemma'' which are known to hold in a category with pullbacks and pushouts.
-Axioms (PO) and ($\star$) deal with the existence of certain initial objects among good squares, which are intended to behave as pushouts do in an exact category.
-From this perspective, axiom (PO) then says that any span of morphisms in $\M$ admits a ``pushout''.
-This is not required of the maps in $\E$, where instead we only expect a ``pushout'' if the given span is already known to be part of a good square\footnote{While this distinction is not necessary in an exact category where we have all pullbacks of admissible epimorphisms, the reader curious about this asymmetry is directed to \cref{ex:varieties} and \cref{section:chains} for examples of where this asymmetry may arise.
-This is the only asymmetry between m- and e-morphisms in our definition.}.
+\begin{rmk} Axiom (PO), which says that any span of morphisms in $\M$ admits a ``pushout'', is the only part of our framework that is not symmetric in the horizontal and vertical directions.
+This property is not required of the maps in $\E$, where instead we only expect a ``pushout'' if the given span is already known to be part of a good square.
+While this distinction is not necessary in an exact category where we have all pullbacks of admissible epis, the reader curious about this asymmetry is directed to \cref{ex:varieties}.

-The need for these pushouts arises when studying the classical proofs of the Additivity Theorem (see, for example, \cite{McCarthy}, \cite[Section 1.4]{Waldhausen}, \cite[Chapter V, Theorem 1.3]{Kbook}).
+The need for these ``pushouts'' arises when studying the classical proofs of the Additivity Theorem (see, for example, \cite{McCarthy}, \cite[Section 1.4]{Waldhausen}, \cite[Chapter V, Theorem 1.3]{Kbook}).
 We will see that $\star$-pushouts are adequately functorial and allow for a construction of $\star$ in categories of diagrams; in particular, this will allow us to define an $S_\bullet$ construction that can be iterated.
-Indeed, the ``F'' in $\fcgw$ stands for Functorial.
-A more detailed study of the properties of the $\star$-pushout can be found in \cref{section:starpushoutprops}.
+A more detailed study of the properties of the $\star$-pushout can be found in \cref{appendix}.
+In fact, a detailed study of the proof of the Additivity \cref{additivity} reveals the need for all of the above axioms in the definition of our $\fcgwa$ categories. \end{rmk}

 \begin{rmk}\lbl{goodsqpushout} The good squares are meant to behave like the cofibrations in Waldhausen's category $F_1\C$.
 Recall that, given a Waldhausen category $\C$, $F_1\C$ is the subcategory of $\Ar\C$ whose objects are the cofibrations.
 Here, a morphism \begin{diagram} {A & B\\ C & D\\}; \mto{1-1}{1-2} \mto{2-1}{2-2} \to{1-1}{2-1} \to{1-2}{2-2} \end{diagram} is a cofibration if the maps $A\to C$, $B\to D$ and $B\cup_A C\to D$ are cofibrations.